 - In a cooler with ice packs, it lasts up to 24 hours.

-- At the back of a refrigerator, it lasts for 3 to 8 days.
+- In the refrigerator, it lasts for 3 to 8 days.

-- At the back of a freezer, it lasts up to 6 months.
+- In the freezer, it lasts up to 6 months.

 Things to consider